 Riga is a relatively small capital city.

-Although smaller than most, this doesn’t mean there’s a shortage of things to see and do.
+Although smaller than most, this doesn’t mean there’s a shortage of things to see and do in Riga and if you get the chance to, then you should hunt down somewhere that will let you try some traditional Riga black balsam.

 Here’s some of the top tourist attractions to visit in Riga.

-Situated in the old town part of Riga, this building was built in 1334 and was used for meetings and banquets held by Riga’s various public organizations.
+Situated in the old town part of Riga right on Riga Town Hall Square, this building was built in 1334 and was used for meetings and banquets held by Riga’s various public organizations.

 The building was actually destroyed by bombs dropped during World War II and only recently fully rebuilt in 1999.

-Unfortunately when we visited it was actually being renovated, so the front was covered in scaffolding and tarpaulin.
+Unfortunately when we visited it was actually being renovated, so the front was covered in scaffolding and tarpaulin, however we did manage to see the beautiful Town Hall which is positioned just across the square from the House of the Blackheads.

 St Peters Church